New

 Course Language: עברית

-Course price: ₪4,600 + VAT
+Course price: 4,600 NIS + VAT

 Have a question?
-We got all the answers
+We have the answer

 Issues to be covered